As a data scientist at Sharegate, I’m always on the lookout for better ways to visualize data.

 For a full list of query tasks and instructions, check out the official Microsoft documentation.

-When you’re satisfied with your visuals, publish the report to Power BI Online by clicking on the Publish button.
-If you haven’t activated Power BI in Office 365, you’ll be asked to activate it.
+When satisfied with your visuals, publish the report to Power BI Online by clicking on the Publish button.
+If you haven’t activated Power BI in Microsoft 365, you’ll be asked to activate it.

-You have the option of publishing your report in your workspace or in any of your Office 365 Group workspaces.
+You have the option of publishing your report in your workspace or any of your Microsoft 365 Group workspaces.

-If you go to the Power BI home screen and login, you should see the report in the grey section in the middle of the left column.
+If you go to the Power BI home screen and log in, you should see the report in the recent activity section.
+You can also look at the whole workspace where the report was uploaded—use the left sidebar for easy navigation.

 - Dashboard: A dashboard is the high-level view of the report you just created.
 You can transform your report by pinning reports tiles.